-After getting married in 2015 my husband and I moved to U.S.A for a year.
+After getting married in 2015 my husband and I moved to the U.S.A for a year.
 I had no help there but managed to run a rented apartment by myself.
-As I was on the dependant visa I couldn’t go out to work so I came from U.S.A. to spend 1 month with my in laws first in Mumbai and then 1 month in Delhi with my family.
+As I was on the dependant visa I couldn’t go out to work so I came from the U.S.A. to spend 1 month with my in-laws first in Mumbai and then 1 month in Delhi with my family.

-On landing in Mumbai, I was immediately asked to take up house work.
-So I tried my best to do what I could ignoring my Jet lag.
-But I didn’t know anything- not even basics like how to switch on the gas burner here or what is the kapur (the thing used for prayer) and mixed up cotton for kapur).
+On landing in Mumbai, I was immediately asked to take up housework.
+So I tried my best to do what I could ignore my Jet lag.
+But I didn’t know anything- not even basics like how to switch on the gas burner here or what is the Kapur (the thing used for prayer) and mixed up cotton for Kapur).
 My mother in law was out of the house and my father in law gave me a huge yelling for not knowing anything.
-I replied that I mixed up cotton and kapur because we have never used it in my family (as my grandfather is allergic to it).
+I replied that I mixed up cotton and Kapur because we have never used it in my family (as my grandfather is allergic to it).
 This angered my father in law.
 He told me to not back answer and then he hit me.

 My husband is back in Mumbai.
 I want to work now.
 I’m a fine arts, artist (painter), a musician and a horse rider by profession.
 I used to travel doing various art exhibitions all over India after my graduation from Singapore in 2011.

-It’s hard to find & rent an art studio space for myself in this city.
+It’s hard to find rent an art studio space for me in this city.
 I’ve applied for jobs but haven’t got any responses from anyone except for an internship.
 I don’t know how to go ahead.
 Please help.

-Things will always be different after marriage and in Indian traditional families daughters-in-law are expected to fit into the system.
+Things will always be different after marriage and in Indian traditional families, daughters-in-law are expected to fit into the system.
 Everyone has to contribute to the family.
-Cooking and running home is a crucial contribution.
+Cooking and running a home is a crucial contribution.

-Since your husband isn’t supporting you and you aren’t getting a job as of now, your stay with your in laws will be extended.
-So you should have a clear picture on what you will do for the family and then do it wholeheartedly.
+Since your husband isn’t supporting you and you aren’t getting a job as of now, your stay with your in-laws will be extended.
+So you should have a clear picture of what you will do for the family and then do it wholeheartedly.

 Hitting a daughter-in-law is not allowed.
 There you must take a stern stand that you won’t tolerate physical and emotional torture.
 This would depend upon how strong you are emotionally and how much you can withstand on your own.

-My advice to you would be to stand your ground where it is crucial and let go off the trivial issues.
+My advice to you would be to stand your ground where it is crucial and let go of the trivial issues.